sovrin-foundation/protocol/themis/cred-def.md

 # Credential Definition
 *Note: The objects described below are the desired format, the current format will soon be changed to the one mentioned below.
 The format below is only for the `data` part of the ledger transaction.*

+For the holder to create a proof from a credential and the relying party to verify the proof generated from a credential, they need the issuer's public key.
+These public keys correspond to the secret keys the issuer used to sign the credential.
 A credential definition associates an issuer and their public issuance keys with a particular schema and revocation strategy.
+The credential definition also specifies the signature scheme used by the issuer and references the schema for the credential.
 Credential definitions are published on the ledger.

 ```json
 {